makhy/Flexi-Lunch-Notebooks/README.md

 Try out this “Flexi-Lunch” recommendation tool!

-This tool is built on a dataset web-scraped from Openrice HK’s reviews page.
-It contains 2,600+ reviews on users' lunch experience of 900+ restaurants in the prime business districts of Central, Admiralty, Causeway Bay and Wan Chai from 2009 to 2019.
+This tool is built on a dataset web-scraped from [Openrice HK’s reviews page](https://www.openrice.com/en/hongkong/restaurant/review/index.htm?tc=bc).
+The dataset contains 2,600+ reviews on users' lunch experience of 900+ restaurants in the prime business districts of Central, Admiralty, Causeway Bay and Wan Chai from 2009 to 2019.

 This project contains four main parts: